hlship/cli-tools/doc/dispatch.md

 The :doc and :title group options may be omitted.

-If :doc is omitted, then `dispatch` will search the provided namespaces, and use the first namespace docstring it finds.
+If :doc is omitted, then `dispatch` will search the group's namespaces, and use the first namespace docstring it finds.

 If :title is omitted, then the first line of the docstring, up to the first `.`, will be used as the title.